 In the case of long code definitions, or when viewing Freeze Frame data, a small arrow is shown in the upper/lower right-hand corner of the code display area to indicate the presence of additional information.
-Use $UP \bigtriangleup$ and $DOWN \boxdot$ buttons, as necessary, to view the additional information.
+Use the UP $\triangle$ and DOWN $\bigcirc$ buttons, as necessary, to view the additional information.

-The diagnostic tool will display a code only if codes are present in the vehicle's computer memory.
+The Scan Tool will display a code only if codes are present in the vehicle's computer memory.
 If no codes are present, a "No Enhanced DTC's are presently stored in the vehicle's computer" is displayed.
 Press the M button to return to the Main Menu.

-- 3. If more than one code was retrieved press the DTC button, as necessary, to display additional codes one at a time. - Whenever the Scroll function is used to view additional codes, the diagnostic tool's communication link with the vehicle's computer disconnects.
-To re-establish communication, press the POWER/LINK Do button again. - 4.
-When the last retrieved DTC has been displayed and the DTC button is pressed, the diagnostic tool returns to the "Priority" code.
+- 3. If more than one code was retrieved press the DTC/FF button, as necessary, to display additional codes one at a time. - Whenever the Scroll function is used to view additional codes, the Scan Tool's communication link with the vehicle's computer disconnects.
+To re-establish communication, press the POWER/LINK OD b button again. - 4.
+When the last retrieved DTC has been displayed and the DTC/FF button is pressed, the Scan Tool returns to the "Priority" Code.